jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 ## Section 2 - Creating the Enemies

-What fun is a game if there are no enemies to fight?
+In the arena of challenges, foes emerge as catalysts for resilience and architects of growth.
+Embrace the dance with adversaries, for it is through the crucible of opposition that the strength of character is forged.

 In this section, we will be creating a enemy for the player to fight.
-The enemy will have a line of sight and if the player is within the enemy's line of sight, it will move towards the player and explode upon contact; dealing damage to the player.
-In return, the player will also be able to deal damage back to the enemy.
+The enemy will have a line of sight of radius r and if the player is within this radius, it will move towards the player and explode upon contact; dealing damage to the player.
+The player will also be able to deal damage back to the enemy

 ## Enemy Setup
 Like you did with the player, make a new game object and name it `Enemy`, attach a Circle Collider 2D and a Rigidbody 2D.